emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Legacy Device and Energy efficiency

 Legacy network devices energy efficiency monitoring and control differ from end-user devices.

 As they are alway powered, network devices power consumption is taked in account during the dimensioning of a network.
-The maximum power consumtion occurs once deployed.
+The operational phase, so after deployment, represents the main portion of a network device's total energy consumption.
+Nevertheless the manufacturing (including testing, ...) and the deployment (including transport...) is significant especially if the recycling is included.

 On the opposite, end-user portable devices power consumption is explictly managed as they rely on battery and their maximum power consumtion occur during their manufacturing.